swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 - Each task checks for cancellation before starting to download the photo.
-  If it has been canceled, the task returns `nil`.
+  If it has been cancelled, the task returns `nil`.

 - At the end,
   the task group skips `nil` values when collecting the results.